The basics first - Why do you have to conduct regulatory meetings?

 Let's say the questions are vaguely phrased and the positions unclear or poorly justified.
 You then risk a situation where the authorities misunderstand essential aspects of the project.
 In the long run, this may lead to inadequate answers that are to your disadvantage.

-Ask the right type of questions
+Choose your questions carefully - Ask the right type of questions

 So how should you ask questions to an authority?
 The perspective question first.
 Remember that the regulatory body isn't a consultancy that can help you craft your development plan.
 That's your job.